Open House Festival

 Please note that there are live animals on the farm - goats, sheep, chickens, rabbits and guinea pigs.

 The garden been designed by local landscape designer Dan Pearson Studio and is sheltered by an historic brick wall, a remnant of the site’s rich history, once home to a row of Victorian terraces that were heavily bombed during the war.
-It will provide a break-out space and an outdoor workshop for the studio, doubling up as an intimate, quiet learning space for students visiting the farm.
+It provides a break-out space and an outdoor workshop for the studio, alongside the most recent addition to the site - the garden room.
+Initially a pavilion located outside the Design Museum, designed by Clem Blakemore, Feilden Fowles reused the components to provide an additional meeting space, often used for model making.